-Anyone working in the restructuring profession undoubtedly has encountered the ominous term "debt maturity wall" in relevant business articles and industry publications.
-Much like other feared apparitions such as the Loch Ness monster and Sasquatch, the maturity wall is visible at great distance but never up close.
-Similarly, these sightings are episodic and the evidence of their very existence is flimsy, yet they remain fixed in the public's mind.
-What keeps them going?
-The possibility that they are real.
+Anyone working in the restructuring profession undoubtedly has encountered the ominous sounding term "debt maturity wall" in business articles and industry publications.

+Much like other feared apparitions such as the Loch Ness monster and Sasquatch, the maturity wall is visible at a great distance but never up close.
+Similarly, these sightings are episodic and the evidence of their existence is flimsy, yet they remain fixed in the public's mind.